 That leaves a hole in my beverage routine.
 Some teas, especially herbal, have really nice, almost sweet flavors without any sugar.
 The subtle mellow toasted flavor of green tea is excellent… and who doesn’t love the kick that a delicious black tea gives you?

 Green tea, black tea, white tea, oolong tea, you name it.
 If it is out there, I have probably tried it.
 Though, full disclosure, green tea is my favorite.

 Eventually, I began to realize that buying tea in bags was holding me back.
 First of all, it costs more because somebody else was doing the work to make tea more convenient.
 I’m sure you have heard the saying, “every time a butcher touches his knife, you pay.” or some other variation of it.
 Well, the same is true for any other food, spice, or this case drink.

 The second way this was stunting my tea experience is variety.
 Buying pre-bagged tea from the store really limits your options.
 If you can find a good bulk loose leaf tea provider, you’re going to have a whole world of flavors and experiences to enjoy.
 Problem is, the best tea doesn’t come in convenient bags.
-A strainer teapot from Amazon is an excellent route to go.
+A strainer teapot is an excellent route to go.

 Have an induction stove top?

 This post shows you the best tea kettle induction stovetops.